andysalerno/andysalerno_src/content/posts/toygrep_1.md

 I had a few motivations for creating Toygrep; I wanted to answer some questions, in no particular order:
 1. Ripgrep makes use of an internal work scheduler, one of (many) design decisions that help it achieve its famous performance.
 If I use async/await + async-std to do this for me, could this match Ripgrep's speed?
-1. Speaking of async-std, a grep's job is very "standard library" heavy--opening files, reading from files, printing to stdout, etc.  What performance improvements can we get by simply dropping in async-std for all these std operations?
+1. Speaking of async-std, a grep's job is very "standard library" heavy -- opening files, reading from files, printing to stdout, etc.  What performance improvements can we get by simply dropping in async-std for all these std operations?
 1. On a scale of "painful" to "delightful", where is is async/await in Rust today for a project like this?
 1. What subset of Ripgrep functionality/performance can be achieved in a short two-week period as a personal project?
 1. What can I achieve in a personal a project over a few weeks' time during my winter holiday?